|

 As the capital of Vietnam for almost a thousand years, Hanoi is considered to be the cultural center of Vietnam, where every dynasty has left behind their imprint.
 Even though some relics have not survived through wars and time, the city still has many interesting cultural and historic monuments for visitors and residents alike.

-Start at your hotel at 08:00, transfer to visit Ho Chi Minh Mausoleum from outside, his former residence, One Pillar Pagoda, Temple of Literature and Hoan Kiem Lake with Ngoc Son Temple
+Start at your hotel at 08:30, transfer to visit Ho Chi Minh complex included his mausoleum, his former residence, house on stilt & one pillar pagoda.
+After that, we visit Temple of Literature: the first university of Vietnam and Hoan Kiem Lake with Ngoc Son Temple.

 In the afternoon, visit Ethnology Museum (closed on Monday) and explore Hanoi Old Streets by one hour cyclo ride.